 WIll I have to avoid the “reactive” foods and chemicals on my MRT panel forever?

 - Not necessarily!
-We’ll re-introduce and re-test the foods that showed up to be moderately reactive after ~3 months, and then we’ll re-test the foods that show up to be highly reactive after ~6 months.
+It’s generally recommended that you re-introduce and re-test the foods that showed up to be moderately reactive (in the yellow) after ~3 months, and that youo re-test the foods that show up to be highly reactive (in the red) after at least ~6 months, so you can ideally re-establish your “oral tolerance” to these foods.

 - Whether or not you can resume eating these foods will depend on how your body responds and how you’re feeling!